sanketmaharnawar/Billfold/README.md

-# expense-manager
+# Billfold(Android Application)
-A simple android application that can help in managing the daily expenses of the users.
+An Android application that helps to have a trace of users entire daily expenditure(Expenditure Manager).